 Unauthorised absence is where a school is not satisfied with the reasons given for the absence.
-Absence will be unauthorised if a student is absent from school without the permission of the school.
+Absence will be unauthorised if a pupil is absent from school without the permission of the school.
 Whilst parents can provide explanations for absences, it is the school's decision whether to authorise the absence or not.
-Unauthorised absence includes:
+Unauthorised absence might include but is not limited to:

-- Absences which have never been properly explained - Students who arrive at school too late to get a mark - Confusion over school dates - Shopping /Birthdays /Waiting at home for a washing machine to be mended, or a parcel to be delivered - Long weekends and holidays in term time (unless very exceptional circumstances are agreed in writing, in advance by the school) - In the case of term time leave if a student is kept away from school longer than was agreed, the additional absence is unauthorised
+• Absences which have not been properly explained (O code)

+- Pupils who arrive at school too late to get a mark (U code) - Confusion over school dates - Shopping /Birthdays /Waiting at home for a delivery - Long weekends and holidays in term time - In the case of term time leave if a pupil is kept away from school longer than was agreed, the additional absence is unauthorised